dantxal/relay-compliant/README.md

 # relay-compliant
-This is a relay-compliant API.
-Built with Nodejs, Express, Typescript and MongoDB.
+This is a relay-compliant API graphql api.
+Built with Nodejs, Express, GraphQL, Typescript and MongoDB.
 It supports ordering and pagination.

 # usage
 1. Clone the repo: